2.5. TorchLean API

 nn.multiheadAttention,nn.layerNorm, andnn.blocks.transformerEncoderBlock, -

-GraphSpec-backed runtime model wrappers such as
+GraphSpec-backed runtime model programs such as

 resnet18Program, -